 The answer is it depends.

-Each type of quiz has both pros and cons.
+Each type of quiz format has both pros and cons.

 The best choice will depend on what you want to get out of the quizzes, what your course goals are, what material you’re covering, what environment you’ll be delivering in, what your students need to know for their learning objectives more importantly what they don’t know.